-Oliver Thorne is an experienced Barrister who undertakes all aspects of family law including private law children matters, public law, matrimonial finances and cohabitation disputes.
+Oliver Thorne is an experienced Barrister who specialises in private law children matters, matrimonial finances and cohabitation disputes.

 Oliver regularly appears at all levels of the Family Court including before Magistrates, District Judges, Circuit Judges and High Court Judges.